abdillahwb/ojs-bootstrapped/README.md

-pkp-bootstrappish
+Bootstrapped
 =================

-A theme implementing as many PKP features as possible while leaving the core intact
+A theme implementing as many Bootstrap features as possible while leaving the OJS's core intact.